Click on this image to open a pdf version of this handbook. (72 pages)

 b acceptable after corrections and modifications which you must implement satisfactorily before the degree may be awarded

-MRes 7.3 Where major revision and resubmission of a dissertation for re-examination is required after the examination, this must be completed by August 31st in the following presentation or by the MRes dissertation submission date following the date of the examination result letter.
+EdD 7.3 Where major revision and resubmission of a thesis for re-examination is required after the examination, this must be completed within 12 months of the date of the examination result letter.

-MRes 7.4 You are permitted only one resubmission of your dissertation.
-Where examiners are re-examining a dissertation after major revision and resubmission (see regulation MRes 7.1 c), this result recommendation may not be made again.
+EdD 7.4 You are permitted only one resubmission of your thesis.
+Where an examination panel is re-examining a thesis after major revision and resubmission (see regulation EdD 7.1 d), this result recommendation may not be made again.

 a termination of registration for failure to make progress

-b refusal of permission to submit a dissertation
+b refusal of permission to submit a thesis

-c the result of the examination of a dissertation.
+c the result of the examination of a thesis.